Tax credits have been replaced by Universal Credit for most people. You can only make a new claim for tax credits if you:

 You will be asked for some information and given an estimate of how much you will get.
 You may be asked for:

-- your income for the last tax year
+your income (external link) for the last tax year

 HM Revenue and Customs